 It may not seem at first that you're making a lot of progress.
 But I can tell you that all those weeks and months of bringing your child to the bathroom every day will add up.

-Before you know it, that time will have passed, and he will be trained!
+Before you know it, that time will have passed, and they will be trained!

 Being consistent every day is key.